leobrl/hackerrank/README.md

 ### Maximum Palindromes
 Problem: https://www.hackerrank.com/challenges/maximum-palindromes/problem
 \
+Dynamic programming problem.
 Find the number of the longest palindromes that can be built from a given string.

 ### Minimum Loss